FredKSchott/pika-pack/README.md

 $ pack build
 ```

 🆒❗️ ... but now what?
-If you run `pack build` with an empty pipeline like that, the result will be an empty package build.
+If you run `pack build` with an empty pipeline like that, you'll get an empty package build.

 **1. Create a project pipeline out of simple, pluggable builders.** Builders are simple, single-purpose build plugins defined in your `package.json`.
 For example, `@pika/plugin-build-node` & `@pika/plugin-build-web` build your package for those different environments.
 Other, more interesting builders can bundle your web build for [unpkg](https://unpkg.com), generate TypeScript definitions from your JavaScript, addon a standard CLI wrapper for Node.js builds, and even compile non-JS languages to WASM (with JS bindings added).